-a self-certification that the account holder is neither a US citizen nor a US resident for tax purposes; and
+a self-certification that the account holder is neither a US citizen nor a US resident for tax purposes; and Formatted: Indent: Left: 1.25 cm

 • a form of acceptable documentary evidence which establishes the account holder's non-US status.
 See Section [].